DustinGrau/DuluthTheatre/docs/lighting-techlab.md

 Using the Fixture

 1. `[Live]`
-2. Select the fixture: `1 [Enter]`
+2. Show the new light at full intensity with `1 @ Full [Enter]`
-3. Adjust intensity using the fader or command line: `@ Full [Enter]`
+3. Alternatively, adjust intensity using the fader
-4. Use available color controls (if displayed) to select colors instead of manually mixing RGB values
+4. Use available color controls (if displayed) to select colors instead of defaulting to all @ full

 **Benefits of Using a Fixture Profile**